-Join Bill Weinman for an in-depth discussion in this video Understanding SQLite in iOS, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Understanding SQLite in iOS, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - SQLite is a fully featured…relational database management system.…It's small.…It's fast.…It's light weight,…and it's perfectly suited for mobile applications.…The SQLite database management system…lives entirely in a driver.…This means that there's no server and no client.…You access the database directly.…The database itself is fully contained in one file.…This makes it very convenient…to use in a mobile environment.…To say that iOS support SQLite natively,…is to that the driver is built in.…